wudpecker/userlens-analytics-sdk/README.md

 | `intervalTime` | Number   | `5000` (5s) | How often (in milliseconds) events should be sent. |

 ### Important note
-Our SDK records click events and takes an XPath of target element.
+Our SDK records click events and takes an XPath of target element to identify it.
 We strongly recommend adding static IDs to all important for event tracking elements.
 This will ensure that events are mapped correctly and not a single event is ever missed.

 ## Server Side
 Next, you need to create an endpoint on your backend that is going to receive events from your frontend, append user object and forward events to Userlens raw events service.